 - Member of the board or investor of a joint-stock company in Vietnam.

-- Foreign lawyer who have been licensed by the Ministry of Justice to practice law in Vietnam.
+- A Foreign lawyer who has been licensed by the Ministry of Justice to practice law in Vietnam.

 - Professionals, students, trainees, experts working or studying in national programs and projects approved by the governments.